Updated 6th December 2024

 Match Day

-Sheffield Vulcans are expected to approach a game with an appropriate attitude.
+All Sheffield Vulcans are expected to approach a game with an appropriate attitude.
 This means that our players are competitive but not at any cost.
 Our aim as a club is to have fun playing rugby and to develop our players.
-Being overly aggressive, fighting, and negative comments and behaviour towards the other team is not acceptable.
+Being overly aggressive, fighting, and negative comments and behaviour towards the other team is not acceptable (including on Social Media).
 Any instances of unacceptable behaviour may lead to a player being spoken to following the grievance procedure.

-The timings of a fixture will be confirmed as soon as possible from the Union Manager.
+The timings of a fixture will be confirmed as soon as possible by the Union/Touch Manager.
 We request that players arrive no later than 90 minutes before the kick off time.
 This allows for an appropriate warm up, running pre-match drills, and time for the coaching team and Captain to discuss the game with the squad.

 Players are responsible for organising their own travel to fixtures.
 Lifts and shared travel can be organised with other players but the club does not get involved on an official capacity.
 For special events and tournaments, communal travel via coach may be organised by the club and details will be made available at the earliest convenience.

 Sheffield Vulcans players are expected to arrive to all fixtures in “formal” attire.
-This includes a white shirt and a Vulcans tie.
+This includes a white shirt and a Vulcans tie for the Union Team.
 This “formal attire” is also worn in post match activities.

 During the game, players are provided with a Vulcans match shirt and we ask that personalised match kit is not worn to allow for accurate numbers to be worn by players on the pitch.
 If possible we will also provide Vulcans match shorts.
 If this is not possible, we ask that players wear their own Vulcans shorts or their own black sports shorts.
 Players must provide their own socks for hygiene purposes and we ask that these are Vulcans match socks or plain black.

 Following the game, whether home or away, the Sheffield Vulcans will be invited to join a post-match social event which includes awarding Players of the Match.
-The Captain will consult with the coaching team and select a Forward of the Match and Back of the Match.
+The Captaincy team will consult with the coaching team and select players to be recognised for their achievement during the game/tournament.

-Post-match events will include the offer of a meal for all players.
+Post-match events will include the offer of food for all players.
 At away games, this is provided at the cost of the Home team.
 At our Home games the club asks for subs of £5 from each player to cover the cost of the food provided.
-This can be paid by card on the day or by BACS to the Sheffield Vulcans bank account.
+From October 2024, this is to be paid via Spond before the game begins.

 Socials